 Provide all the details about the tutoring services you offer in this section.
-Whether you offer tutoring for a single subject, or for multiple subjects, what grades of students you teach, do you offer teaching for certain competitive exams like SAT, etc.
+Whether you offer tutoring for a single subject, or for multiple subjects, what grades of students do you teach, do you offer to teach for certain competitive exams like SAT, etc.

 If you offer something in your services different from your competition – advanced study material, regular assessments and analysis, customized tutoring plans – highlight it in this section.

 Don’t forget to provide the details of all your teaching plans in this section.
 Class packages, crash course, monthly or yearly targets, everything you offer, with proper description.
 Keep it uncluttered and easy to understand for website visitors.

 Include your own academic details if you’re a one-man tutoring business.
 However, if you run a company where you have more than one staff, this is the place to mention details about each of them.

 Parents and students will look at this section keenly, to understand what their potential tutors have to offer them.
 It is best to include the following details about your tutors:

 Include their pictures if you want, just to make it more credible.

 Remember that this section is important to build trust in website visitors about your brand.
 Ensure that you include all the necessary information, but don’t mention anything you don’t offer, just to attract attention.

 5. Social proof

 This is the best way to showcase your teaching abilities, without self-promoting yourself.
 Be it customer reviews, testimonials, case studies, or the awards, accolades, or certifications you’ve received.